Frequently Asked Questions

 Gretna and Springfield, the sales tax is 7 percent.
+Effective October 1, 2014, it is 7 1/2 percent in La Vista.
 It is 5 ½ percent in the rest of the county.

 Sales tax is charged on the purchase price minus trade in(s) and rebates.
 Maintenance

-agreements, add ons, delivery charges, improvements, and documentation fees are also subject to sales tax.
+agreements, add ons, delivery charges, improvements, extended warranties and documentation fees are also subject to sales tax.